amarh/openPLM/docs/admin/ht_1_install_server.rst

 ===================================================
-How to install openPLM server
+How to install openPLM server 1.0
 ===================================================

-This document describes how to install an openPLM server.
+This document describes how to install an openPLM server using the 1.0 version tarball.

 Requirements